fvwmorg/fvwmorg.github.io/documentation/faq/FAQ.md

 Development, known problems & bug reports
 =========================================

-#### I'd really like to see neat feature XYZ in fvwm.
-Wouldn't that be cool?
-I even have a patch.
-When can it be added?

-  If you plan to write a patch, *please*, first of all fetch the latest development release from our web site or better yet use CVS as described in http://fvwm.org/documentation/dev_cvs.php.
-It is also a good idea to contact the fvwm-workers list.
-At times, patches for older releases may prove completely worthless, e.g. because the fix has already been integrated, a feature already added or removed or simply because the code is very different to the code you patches.
-You will do yourself and us a great favor.
-  Otherwise all your hard work may be wasted.

-  People are always requesting or suggesting new features (many of which are great ideas and where a lot of the current features came from).
-One of the more common ones for example is Windows 95 look and feel (although since this was first written, that particular feature has actually been indirectly implemented via several appearance-affecting features).

-  I'd like to make a statement about this.  fvwm is supposed to be small, fast, powerful, and flexible, and sometimes tradeoffs have to be made here.
-The module interface helps here, as a lot of features that not everyone wants or needs don't have to be in the main module consuming resources for those people that don't want or need them.

-  So if you have a suggestion (or a patch), please think of a way to make it as small and generic as possible if you feel it belongs in the main module.

-  If you plan to make a patch, please contact the fvwm-workers mailing list first.
-From time to time we are changing the code in a very disruptive way and if you create a patch to a version before such changes were made we will all have a hard time to integrate the patch.
-Most of the time we will ask you to update the patch for the current code anyway.

-  Bear in mind that we make no guarantees that we'll add any requested feature or apply any submitted patches to the official version, but please don't let this dissuade you from submitting them.
-We like to get new ideas and we're always curious to see how someone would implement a given feature, even if we never plan to put it in fvwm.
-Also, we may choose to re-implement any patches submitted, which may change the syntax, functionality, etc.  Please don't take offense from that, as we mean no offense and we generally have a good reason (at least by our way of thinking) for our actions...

-#### How do I create/submit/apply patches?

-  First of all, please read the first section of the answer to Q5.1!

-  Please add proper entries to the ChangeLog file(s) and possibly to NEWS and AUTHORS files whenever you submit a patch.
-The ChangeLog lists *all* changed files and functions along with a useful explanation of the change details.
-The NEWS file mentions all user-visible changes, including bug fixes.
-Also, do not forget to write a section for the man page if the patch includes new features.

-  You can find more detailed instructions for working with the fvwm sources in the files doc/DEVELOPERS and doc/CONVENTIONS in CVS or the tarballs.

-  Creating a patch against CVS sources (preferable) -

-    1. Execute "cvs update -AdP" to ensure there are no conflicts with the most recent sources.
-    2. Don't forget to update the ChangeLog file (see below) and all manual pages if needed.
-    3. In the base cvs directory run: cvs diff -u >myfeature.patch

-  Creating a patch against released sources -

-    1. Copy the original file(s) to the same name with the additional extension of .orig (or something like that).
-    2. Update the ChangeLog file.
-If you use (x)emacs, move the cursor into the function you changed and hit <ctrl>-x 4 a.
-       This will generate an empty ChangeLog entry in the right file (there are several ChangeLogs).
-Add a description of what you did.
-Do this each time you change a function or file (for changes outside of functions).
-You should update the AUTHORS and NEWS files too if appropriate.
-       Please take the time to add the ChangeLog entries, it makes our work a lot easier.
-    3. Run diff with either the -c (context) or -u (unified) switch on the sets of files, with the .orig file FIRST.
-I prefer unified diff's because they are smaller, but sometimes they aren't as readable (and some diff versions don't support unified diffs), so either context or unified diffs are fine (but please, no "plain" diffs).

-        ex: cp fvwm.c fvwm.c.orig ; <edit> ; diff -u fvwm.c.orig fvwm.c

-  Submitting a patch -

-        Mail it to the fvwm-workers mailing list
-        <fvwm-workers@fvwm.org>.

-        If your patch is large you should compress it (preferably with gzip).
-Should it still be larger than 25k you might want to to place it on a web page and email the URL to the mailing list or ask on the fvwm-workers list first.

-        Be sure to read the answer to Q5.1.

-        Don't forget the ChangeLog and the documentation.

-   Applying a patch -

-        Get a copy of the program 'patch' from your favorite source, such as ftp://ftp.gnu.org/gnu/patch/, compile it, and then follow its directions (generally just cd into the appropriate directory and run 'patch < patchfile').

-#### How do I submit a bug report?

-  Please do not report any 'bugs' related to XMMS to the fvwm mailing lists but send them to the XMMS developers instead.

-  Please write a DETAILED description of your problem.
-By detailed we mean more than just "my window isn't behaving right" or "I found a bug":

-    + If you want a template for a bug report, see the "fvwm-bug" shell script that comes with fvwm.
-    + Describe the problem as best you can, preferably with suggestions on how to reproduce it easily
-    + If applicable, include information from: xwininfo (preferably w/ the -all option)

-                xprop
-                FvwmIdent
-                xdpyinfo (maybe)

-    + What exact version of fvwm you are running.
-    + What OS & version you are running under
-    + What version of X11 are you running under, and is it an MIT server or a vendor specific server (e.g. the OpenWindow X server under SunOS)
-    + How was fvwm compiled (compiler & version, options, etc)
-    + What settings do you have in your config file that may be pertinent.

-  This should be sent to the fvwm-workers mailing list.

-#### I have a window that is behaving unexpectedly under fvwm, but just fine under (whatever other window manager), or I have just some random bug.
-What do I do?

-  First, check your rc file and your .Xdefaults to make sure that something blatantly obvious in there isn't causing the problem.
-  Second, *PLEASE PLEASE PLEASE* check the FAQ, BUGS, TODO, and man pages.
-Finally, check the official WWW page and the mailing list archives (which have a search facility) stored there.

-  If you still can't figure it out, report your problem as a bug (see Q5.3).

 #### Why do NumLock, CapsLock and ScrollLock interfere with ClickToFocus and/or my mouse bindings?